solma/model-analysis/g3doc/architecture.md

 Note that `tfma.Extracts` are never written out directly they must always go through an evaluator to produce a `tfma.evaluators.Evaluation` that is then written out.
-Also note that `tfma.Extracts` are dicts that are stored in a `beam.pvalue.PCollection` whereas a `tfma.evaluators.Evaluation` is a dict whose values are `beam.pvalue.PCollection`s.
+Also note that `tfma.Extracts` are dicts that are stored in a `beam.pvalue.PCollection` (i.e. `beam.PTransform`s take as input `beam.pvalue.PCollection[tfma.Extracts]`) whereas a `tfma.evaluators.Evaluation` is a dict whose values are `beam.pvalue.PCollection`s (i.e. `beam.PTransform`s take the dict itself as the argument for the `beam.value.PCollection` input).
 In other words the `tfma.evaluators.Evaluation` is used at pipeline construction time, but the `tfma.Extracts` are used at pipeline runtime.

 ## Read Inputs